Scarfsail/hass-scalable-house-plan/readme.md

-# Home Assistant's Scalable Picture Elements
+# Home Assistant's Scalable House Plan

 ## About
-Scalable version of Home Assistant's [Picture Elements](https://www.home-assistant.io/dashboards/picture-elements/).
+Scalable version of Home Assistant's [House Plan](https://www.home-assistant.io/dashboards/picture-elements/).

 It scales the whole content, including inner elements, to fit both width and height into the parent container.